 Zippers are not just a functional part of clothes, they are also a trendy and stylish design embellishment.
-But, a broken zipper can be one of life's most embarrassing moments and ruin a perfectly good garment.
-Learn how to fix a broken zipper and unstick one more easily.
+But, a broken or stuck zipper can lead to one of life's most embarrassing moments and ruin a perfectly good garment.
+Learn how to fix a broken zipper and unstick a jammed zipper more easily.

 How to Fix a Broken or Separated Zipper

 The only tools you need to get started on the repair of a broken zipper are a pair of small needle-nosed pliers, a sewing needle, strong thread, and scissors.

 - Using the pliers to get a good grip, pry off the zipper's bottom stop or the little band of metal or plastic at the bottom of the zipper teeth.
 (If you don't have pliers, you can usually pry it off with a flat head screwdriver or the end of a kitchen knife.)

 - Once the metal or plastic stop is removed, use the pull tab to move the zipper slider all the way to the bottom of the zipper, below the last "teeth".

 - Realign the zipper teeth so that they all mesh smoothly.
 If you can't get them to all mesh smoothly, mark the spot where there is a problem aligning the teeth.
 The teeth may be damaged at that spot and will never align properly.

 - Move the slider up to the top of the zipper, closing as many teeth as possible.